Post-traumatic stress disorder: History

+In the 1980s, attention focused on the experiences of Vietnam War veterans.
+Organized research efforts and publications addressing the psychological effects of combat.
+Studies from this period included works such as The Trauma of War: Stress and Recovery in Viet Nam Veterans (1985), edited by Stephen Sonnenberg and Arthur Blank.

 Professional discussions and debates in academic journals, at conferences, and between thought leaders, led to a more clearly defined set of diagnostic criteria in DSM-IV (1994), particularly the definition of a "traumatic event".
 The DSM-IV classified PTSD under anxiety disorders.
 In the ICD-10 (first used in 1994), the spelling of the condition was "post-traumatic stress disorder".

 In 2012, the researchers from the Grady Trauma Project highlighted the tendency people have to focus on the combat side of PTSD: "less public awareness has focused on civilian PTSD, which results from trauma exposure that is not combat related..." and "much of the research on civilian PTSD has focused on the sequelae of a single, disastrous event, such as the Oklahoma City bombing, September 11th attacks, and Hurricane Katrina".
 Disparity in the focus of PTSD research affected the already popular perception of the exclusive interconnectedness of combat and PTSD.
 This is misleading when it comes to understanding the implications and extent of PTSD as a neurological disorder.

 The DSM-5 (2013) created a new category called "trauma and stressor-related disorders", in which PTSD is now classified.
 America's 2014 National Comorbidity Survey reports that "the traumas most commonly associated with PTSD are combat exposure and witnessing among men and rape and sexual molestation among women."

 Terminology

 The Diagnostic and Statistical Manual of Mental Disorders does not hyphenate "post" and "traumatic", thus, the DSM-5 lists the disorder as posttraumatic stress disorder.
 However, many scientific journal articles and other scholarly publications do hyphenate the name of the disorder, viz., "post-traumatic stress disorder".
 Dictionaries also differ concerning the preferred spelling of the disorder with the Collins English Dictionary – Complete and Unabridged using the hyphenated spelling, and the American Heritage Dictionary of the English Language, Fifth Edition and the Random House Kernerman Webster's College Dictionary giving the non-hyphenated spelling.

 Some authors have used the terms "post-traumatic stress syndrome" or "post-traumatic stress symptoms" ("PTSS"), or simply "post-traumatic stress" ("PTS") in the case of the U.S. Department of Defense, to avoid stigma associated with the word "disorder".

-The comedian George Carlin criticized the euphemism treadmill which led to progressive change of the way PTSD was referred to over the course of the 20th century, from "shell shock" in the First World War to the "battle fatigue" in the Second World War, to "operational exhaustion" in the Korean War, to the current "post-traumatic stress disorder", coined during the Vietnam War, which "added a hyphen" and which, he commented, "completely burie[s] [the pain] under jargon".
-He also stated that the name given to the condition has had a direct effect on the way veteran soldiers with PTSD were treated and perceived by civilian populations over time.
-Other terms for PTSD in the English speaking world include "bossies",used in during the South African Border War.
+Other terms for PTSD in the English-speaking world include bossies, used during the South African Border War.